Intel PVC GPUs

 module load intel/2023.07

-# activate the conda environment
+# activate the shared virtual environment

 # change directory to your script